Beyond North Street

 At the eastern end of what was to become Station Road, close to the river Erewash border with Nottinghamshire and on the eastern side of the Erewash Canal was a collection of houses known as the Rope Walk (or Ropery or Ropery Walk), accommodating up to a dozen households.

 Before New Street/Station Road was extended beyond North Street in the 1860’s and more especially in the 1870’s, the Rope Walk area was pretty inaccessible; its main approach from Ilkeston was along the east side of the Erewash canal, having crossed that canal by the bridge on (what is now) Awsworth Road.
-And if you had ventured there towards the end of the nineteenth century you would have discovered Ilkeston Cotton Mill, operated by a partnership of Thomas Wyer, Samuel Richards, Samuel James, Thomas Hill and Charles Latham junior.
+And if you had ventured there towards the end of the eighteenth century you would have discovered Ilkeston Cotton Mill, operated by a partnership of Thomas Wyer, Samuel Richards, Samuel James, Thomas Hill and Charles Latham junior.
 This partnership was dissolved in 1793 though the mill continued to operate.

 Derby Mercury, March 1796